RESP Courses

 RESP 2310.
 Cardiopulm Disease & Treatment.
 3-0-3 Units.

 A survey course of the clinical pathophysiology of selected cardiopulmonary diseases.
 The emphasis will be placed on the description of the etiology, clinical manifestations, diagnosis, therapeutics, and prognosis of acute and chronic diseases of the cardiopulmonary patient.
-Student will be required to present clinical case studies on the major cardiopulmonary pathologies.
+Co-requisite: RESP 2210.

 Prerequisites: RESP 1121, RESP 1132, RESP 1133.